overviewed/Clap/README.md

 if you skid this shit your mom dont love u

-ty to @fedintel for making this an exe for me
+ty to [Avale](https://github.com/fedintel) for making this an exe for me